elicia4/linux_notes/misc/boot.md

         - display service
         - tizen service

-Systemd has a ton of responsibilities to get the system booted and ready to use.
+`systemd` has a ton of responsibilities to get the system booted and ready to use.
 It checks for any remaining hardware that needs its drivers loaded, it mounts up all your different file systems, it launches all the background services like networking, sound, power management, handles user logins, loads up your desktop environment.

-Systemd uses target config files to decide which mode it should be booting into
-\- something basic like multi-user text-only target, or the graphical target mostly used daily.
+`systemd` uses target config files to decide which mode it should be booting into - something basic like multi-user text-only target, or the graphical target mostly used daily.
 There's also a `sysinit` target.
 These target correspond to older run levels.

-Systemd handles initializing everything that needs to launch when starting up Linux.
+`systemd` handles initializing everything that needs to launch when starting up Linux.